The Last Pharaoh of Egypt: A Fictional Account of Cleopatra's Final Hours as Told by Her Handmaiden

 "I will not allow that despicable Octavian to parade me through the streets of Rome and into the Arena as Ceasar did my sister, Arisinoe.
 There was no choice in that matter.
 It is the only recourse for me and for young Ceasarian.

-She is moving back towards the bed.
-She stops to gaze at her reflection in the bowl of water siting on a pedestal in her path.
+She is moving back towards the bed but stops to gaze at her solemn reflection in the bowl of water siting on a pedestal in her path.
+Her eyes are big and worried, etched with the pain of her people and her family.

 "I see so clearly that our troubles began when Physkson sold Egypt to Rome and sealed by fate with the bargain he struck with Rome even before my father's time.
 My grandfather and Father reacted as best they could.
+They tried vainly to keep the state intact.
 Unfortunately, Father preferred music to statehood.

 "But I will not lie to you, or try to hide my ambitions, Amunet.
 You are well aware of my desire for the power of the throne.
 I was destined to rule!
 I deserved to rule!
 But rather than continue my rightful place on the throne, now I will prematurely take my place with Isis and all the Pharaohs who came before me.
 Only I will choose when and how my death will occur.
 Octavian thinks to prevent it and stalks the halls of the palace, bellowing my name.
 As usual, my will is underestimated.
 I am making the decision of when and how my death will occur!